f-ouaryachi/f-ouaryachi/README.md

 - 👋 Hi, I’m @f-ouaryachi
 - 👀 I’m interested in many things
-- 🌱 I’m currently learning to program
+- 🌱 I’m currently learning to python
-- 💞️ I’m looking to collaborate on learning to brogram
+- 💞️ I’m looking to collaborate on learning about data analysis
 - 📫 How to reach me f.ouaryachi@gmail.com

 <!---